tomjoht/learnapidoc/_docs/documenting_rest_api_endpoints/docapis_doc_parameters.md

 The same parameter values might be used in other requests as well, so organization approach facilitates re-use.
 Even so, I dislike jumping around to other pages for the information I need.

-## Swagger UI's approach
+### Swagger UI's approach for request body parameters

-Is the display from the [Swagger UI](pubapis_swagger_demo.html) any better?
-Swagger UI reads the OpenAPI specification document and displays it in the visual format that you see below, with examples such as the [Swagger Petstore](http://petstore.swagger.io/).
+[Swagger UI](pubapis_swagger.html), which we explore later and also [demo](pubapis_swagger_demo.html), provides another approach for documenting the request body parameter.
+Swagger UI shows the request body parameters in the format that you see below.
 Swagger UI lets you toggle between an "Example Value" and a "Model" view for both responses and request body parameters.

 <a class="noExtIcon" href="http://petstore.swagger.io/#/operations/pet/addPet"><img src="images/swaggeruiexamplemodel.png"/></a>

+See the [Swagger Petstore](http://petstore.swagger.io/) to explore the demo here.
 The Example Value shows a sample of the syntax along with examples.
 When you click the Model link, you see a sample request body parameter and any descriptions of each element in the request body parameter.

-The model includes expand/collapse toggles with the values.
+The Model includes expand/collapse toggles with the values.
 (The [Petstore demo](http://petstore.swagger.io/) doesn't actually include many parameter descriptions in the Model, but if any descriptions that are included, they would appear here in the Model rather than the Example Value.)

 {: .tip}
 In a later section, I dive into Swagger.
 If you want to skip there now, go to [Introduction to Swagger](pubapis_swagger_intro.html).